 Bonnie Swanson joined the Circle in 2006 and took on the role of Program Chair in 2016.
 After serving as Vice-Chair for a term, she currently serves as Chair of the Giving Circle.
 Bonnie worked in the event planning business from 1994 until her recent retirement, working for two different event venues and co-owner of an event planning business.
 She completed the George Washington University Event Management Certificate Program in 2001.
 She served as Chair and Co-Chair of the “Evening on the Riviera” fundraising gala for close to 20 years, helping to raise hundreds of thousands of dollars for local charities.
 She has been a member of the Rotary Club of Carroll Creek and a Board member of Color on the Creek.
 Besides being active in the community, Bonnie has served on the Board for Rotary Club as well as Board member of the Weinberg Center.
 Her favorite things are Rotary, WGC, traveling, her family and friends, and mostly being Mimi for her ever-growing number of grandchildren.

-Betsy Pakenas joined the Circle at its inception in 2006.
-She was raised in Frederick and returned after college, first entering the health insurance industry and then joining Legg Mason in 1998 as a Financial Advisor.
+Betsy Pakenas joined the Circle at its inception in 2006 and now serves as Vice-Chair.
+In that role, she is responsible for managing sponsorships in addition to other executive duties.
+Betsy was raised in Frederick and returned after college, first entering the health insurance industry and then joining Legg Mason in 1998 as a Financial Advisor.
 She is now a Managing Director at Morgan Stanley and the managing partner of her wealth management practice, Four Points Group at Morgan Stanley.
 Her industry recognition includes Forbes “America’s Top Women Wealth Advisors,” Forbes “Best-in-State Wealth Advisors,” and Working Mother magazine’s “Top Wealth Advisor Moms.”

 Betsy is a current member and Past-President of the Rotary Club of Frederick and a director of Frederick Health.
 Previous community leadership includes Heartly House and the Frederick County Commission for Women, where she was President in 2009.